dorival/raccbot-discord/README.md

 ## Rolling Dice 🎲
-Type `!fursona` in any channel to roll a dice.
+Type `!roll` in any channel to roll a dice.
 You will get a reply with the side it lands.

 **Command:** `!roll <param1:sides>`